JacobPulk/art/README.md

 A scheme search is really just a series of theme searches.
 A random scheme is generated; some number of random themes are tried for it; if one meets the theme requirements, the scheme and that theme are returned; otherwise, the next random scheme is tried; and so on.

-One would hope that generating random schemes would simply involve generating a random series of kinds.
-Unfortunately, most such random schemes would often generate ropes that have X-cords but no Y-cords, or Y-cords but no X-cords.
+One would hope that generating random schemes would simply involve generating a random series of isotopes.
+Unfortunately, most such random schemes would often generate thickets that have X-atoms but no Y-atoms, or Y-atoms but no X-atoms.
 A resulting image would be purely horizontal or vertical stripes and this is boring.
 Thus, a scheme should guarantee that the functions it produces include both `X` and `Y` components.

-It is not enough to simply include `X` and `Y` kinds—the scheme has to guarantee that at least one of each will be used every time.
-This is accomplished by explicitly generating kinds in each of the following classes, or "kind kinds", in order:
+It is not enough to simply include `X` and `Y` isotopes—the scheme has to guarantee that at least one of each will be used every time.
+This is accomplished by explicitly generating isotopes in each of the following classes, or "isotope kinds", in order:
-- X kinds
+- X isotopes
-- Y kinds
+- Y isotopes
-- guaranteed X-dependent kinds
+- guaranteed X-dependent isotopes
-- guaranteed Y-dependent kinds
+- guaranteed Y-dependent isotopes
-- X- & Y-combining kinds
+- X- & Y-combining isotopes
-- guaranteed X- & Y-dependent kinds
+- guaranteed X- & Y-dependent isotopes
-- unrestricted kinds
+- unrestricted isotopes
-You can see how kinds can be generated that are guaranteed to have each property, by making them take kinds of the right earlier classes as children.
-Only guaranteed X- & Y-dependent kinds can be used as roots.
+You can see how isotopes can be generated that are guaranteed to have each property, by making them take isotopes of the right earlier classes as children.
+Only guaranteed X- & Y-dependent isotopes can be used as roots.